squirrel-forge/ui-form/README.md

 The documentation is also included in the package.

 ### Table of contents
-Package contents listing by language and namespace.
+Package contents listing by namespace.

  - [Form](docs/Form.md)
    - [FormValues](docs/Form.md#FormValues)